 If you’re looking for fresh Caribbean food made from local and sustainable ingredients, look no further than Seattle’s Paseo Caribbean Food.
 The casual eatery is best known for its Caribbean Roast sandwich, a toasted baguette filled with roasted pulled pork shoulder, aioli, cilantro, romaine, jalapeños and caramelized onions.
 But vegetarians and meat lovers alike will want to try the Onion Obsession sandwich made with organic tofu.

 West Virginia — Dem 2 Brothers & A Grill

-Owner Adrian “Bay” Wright started selling barbecue ribs and pulled pork on the side of the road in Charleston, W.Va., without any intention of turning his passion for BBQ into a full-blown restaurant.
-But the demand kept increasing, and Dem 2 Brothers and a Grill was born.
+Owner Adrian “Bay” Wright started selling barbecue ribs and pulled pork on the side of the road in Charleston, West Virginia, without any intention of turning his passion for barbecue into a full-blown restaurant.
+But the demand kept increasing, and Dem 2 Brothers & A Grill was born.
 Wright now owns two restaurants and two food trucks, and he’s been featured on the Food Network and by Zagat.
-This is a can’t-miss spot if you love barbecue, and the brisket sandwich is a can’t-miss dish.
+This is a can’t-miss spot if you love barbecue and the brisket sandwich is a can’t-miss dish.
 “The brisket was the best I’ve ever tasted: perfectly smoked and super tender,” said one Yelp reviewer.

 Wisconsin — Oscar's Pub & Grill

 - The Big O: $7.25

 It’s all about the burger at Oscar’s Pub & Grill, which serves all of its giant 8-ounce burgers with a side of homemade French fries.
 You better come hungry if you plan to order the popular Big O burger: It’s an 8-ounce premium black Angus burger topped with chipotle jack, smoked Gouda, hickory bacon, chorizo, fried onions and jalapeños, served with a side of house guacamole.